codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

     └── simplePipeline.groovy
 ```

 Official [documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/) is using "global variables" for something that to me looks like functions.
-I’m not a Jenkins or groovy expert so I’m gonna use the same nomenclature as to not confuse people.
+I'm not a Jenkins or groovy expert so I'm gonna use the same nomenclature as to not confuse people.

 The only file in my `vars` folder: `simplePipeline.groovy` is a [custom step](https://jenkins.io/doc/book/pipeline/shared-libraries/#defining-custom-steps) directive.
 It is a step because it contains a function with a special declaration `call(Map args)` .